What is Dental Bonding?

 Dental Bonding Material

 The dental bonding material is made of a composite resin, or plastic, that hardens and fuses to the tooth when the dentist shines a special light on it.
 Once in place, the bonding material is shaped to correct the specific defect, colored to match the patient’s natural tooth and polished until it is smooth.
+It is designed to look like your own natural tooth.

 The Dental Bonding Process

 Applying bonding to a patient’s teeth requires a three-step process.
+The preparation for the bonding material, the bonding resin being placed and the material being sculpted to the tooth.

 An etching solution is applied to the tooth or teeth to prepare them to receive the bonding material.
 This solution gently roughens the surface of the tooth for a stronger bond between the tooth and the plastic.